processity/dreamhouse-audicity/TUTORIAL.md

 An Apex logging is user specific, has to be turned on and only stays active for a limited time.
 This can help in many instances.
 But intermittent or unpredictable failures can be difficult to diagnose under these circumstances.
 And even if you get your timing right, failures may not be obvious to find in large log files which can sometimes be truncated if too long.

 The data that Audicity captures about all the work that is triggered by a transaction is called a _trace_.
-Once you’ve setup tracing, any relevant transactions are traced, all the time.
+Once you’ve setup tracing, _all relevant_ transactions are traced.
 This makes it much more likely to capture data about a failure that happens intermittently.

 To be clear: Audicity doesn’t trace all transactions.
 That might potentially be a lot\!
-Only the objects you’ve enabled will trigger tracing.
-So there’s still no guarantee that you’ll capture that intermittent failure the first time.
-Especially if it takes place in the context of a non-traced object.
+Only the objects you’ve enabled will are traced.
+So there’s still no guarantee that you’ll capture that intermittent failure the first time when it takes place in the context of a non-traced object.
 But if you can pin down the failure to a particular object, you can then add tracing and you’ll be prepared for the next time a failure occurs.

 ### Configuring Access To Audicity